Fake mosque on Canadian Forces base in Alberta raises concerns for Muslim community | CBC News

 'Kindergarten-level lesson'

-Farooq does not buy the argument that this kind of facade should be used in training soldiers what not to do.
+Farooq does not buy the argument that this kind of façade should be used in training soldiers what not to do — like attacking a religious institution.

 "This is sort of a very well understood kindergarten-level lesson that everybody knows and understands.
 Why they would need to take the trouble of constructing a mosque … is beyond me."

-He would like to see the installation removed and put somewhere as a reminder of the culture and apprehension that grew out of a post 9/11 world for Canadian Muslims.
+He would like to see the installation removed and displayed publicly as a reminder of the culture and apprehension that grew out of a post 9/11 world for Canadian Muslims.

 "It's a history that should be marked and watched very carefully and observed for generations to come."